Automated investigation and response (AIR) in Microsoft Defender for Office 365

 An automated investigation is initiated in one of the following ways:

-While an automated investigation runs, it gathers data about the email in question and entities related to that email.
-Such entities can include files, URLs, and recipients.
+While an automated investigation runs, it gathers data about the email in question and entities related to that email (for example, files, URLs, and recipients).
 The investigation's scope can increase as new and related alerts are triggered.

 During and after an automated investigation, details and results are available to view.
 Results might include recommended actions that can be taken to respond to and remediate any existing threats that were found.